Vedantam Raghavayya

-Starting his career as a dance choregrapher, Raghavayya choreographed for films such as Raithu Bidda (1939), and Swarga Seema (1945).
+Raghavayya began his career as a dance choreographer, working on films such as Raithu Bidda (1939) and Swarga Seema (1945).
 He made his directorial and production debut with Stree Sahasamu (1951).
-He then directed successful films such as Devadasu (1953), Annadata (1954), Anarkali (1955), Chiranjeevulu (1956), Bhale Ramudu (1956), Prema Pasam (Tamil, 1956), Suvarna Sundari (1957), Rahasyam (1967).
-As an actor he starred in Mohini Rukmanigada (1937), Garuda Garvabhangam (1943) and Raksharekha (1949).
-He was the co-owner of the film production house "Vinodha Pictures".
+He went on to direct many notable films, including Devadasu (1953), Annadata (1954), Anarkali (1955), Prema Pasam (1956), Bhale Ramudu (1956), Chiranjeevulu (1956), Suvarna Sundari (1957), and Rahasyam (1967).
+In addition to his work behind the camera, Raghavayya appeared as an actor in films such as Mohini Rukmanigada (1937), Garuda Garvabhangam (1943) and Raksharekha (1949).
+He was also a co-owner of the film production house Vinodha Pictures.

-Raghavayya served in the committee of the First General Council of the "Andhra Pradesh Sangeetha Nataka Academy" that represented Dance and was also nominated in 1964 as the President of the "National Dance Festival".
-Noted dancer, Bhagavathula Yagna Narayana Sarma, Sangeet Natak Akademi winner was trained under Raghavayya's Fellowship.
+Raghavayya's influence extended beyond cinema.
+He served on the committee of the First General Council of the Andhra Pradesh Sangeetha Nataka Academy, representing dance, and was nominated as the President of the National Dance Festival in 1964.
+He also mentored notable dancers, including Bhagavathula Yagna Narayana Sarma, a Sangeet Natak Akademi awardee, under his fellowship.

 Film craft and Devadasu

 His directorial film Devadasu (1953), which was the first Telugu adaptation of Sarat Chandra Chattopadhyay's novel, and Devadas was the second Tamil adaptation of the same, following the 1937 Devadas directed by and starring P. V. Rao.
 During pre-production Akkineni Nageswara Rao, who portrayed the titular character, later recalled that Raghavayya, being a Kuchipudi dance exponent and an experienced stage actor, used to enact the scenes before the actors, thereby making their job easy.
 He recalled that the director shot him only at night so that he could give the character a "drunken, droopy" look.
 Those night-time shots were filmed over 50 days.
 The final length of both versions was 17260 feet.
 Devadasu and Devadas are regarded as among the most successful films in Telugu and Tamil cinema respectively.
 Both versions were critically and commercially successful.
 It has since achieved cult status, with terms and phrases from the film being widely cited.
 In April 2013, News18 included the film in its list of "100 greatest Indian films of all time".